ABIGAIL MEAD AND NIGEL GOULDING

 Now here is one of those forgotten hits of the 80s which is rarely played these days, despite reaching No.2 in the UK charts.
-It's an unusual record (with no video) that was a surprise hit, and during my research, I discovered there was actually very little info about the song on the web.
+It's an unusual record (with no video) that was a surprise hit, and during my research, I discovered there is actually very little info about the song on the web, much to my dissapointment!

 The single "I Wanna Be Your Drill Instructor" was released shortly after the film and featured as track 1 on the Full Metal Jacket soundtrack album, alongside a number of hits from the 1960s and other tracks composed by Abigail Mead.
 The single is also credited to the actor Nigel Goulding and uses snippets of the drill cadences by foul-mouthed Gunnery Sergeant Hartman (played by R. Lee Ermey), played against a hip hop style groove.